Qiskit/qiskit/README.md

 4. Substitute `MY_API_TOKEN` with your real API Token extracted in step 2.

-5. If you have access to the IBM Q features, you also need to setup the values for your hub, group, and project.
+5. If you have access to the IBM Q network, you also need to setup the values for your hub, group, and project.
 You can do so by filling the `config` variable with the values you can find on your IBM Q account page.